Larz60p/MakerProject/README.md

 I will be adding to this code from time to time, currently working on PDF display, so check update dates.
 I will always leave a comment here explaining what has changed.

+To run jupyter presentation, go to venv --> src and double click MakerPresentation.ipynb